Complete Guide to Sawmills

 The Romans used a reciprocating blade that cut wood in an inefficient back-and-forth motion, much like hand-sawing.
 A big breakthrough happened at the start of the Industrial Revolution with the circular saw blade invention.
 It’s unclear who invented it, though.
 Historians typically credit Samuel Miller, who was awarded British Patent #1152 in 1777.
 Others claim it was invented independently in America by Shaker Sister Tabitha Babbitt in 1810 when she attached a metal disc to her spinning wheel.
-But, before Sister Tabitha shared her idea, Englishman William Newberry invented the bandsaw, though it didn’t see widespread use until midcentury due to inferior quality blades.
+But, before Sister Tabitha shared her idea, Englishman William Newberry patented the bandsaw in 1808.
+The band saw didn’t see widespread use until mid-century due to inferior quality blades.
 Today, industrial-sized band saws are the leading machines in a sawmill.

 What Can I Get at a Sawmill?

 In North America, sawmills process two types of trees.
 One is softwood species such as pine, fir, hemlock, spruce, cedar and redwood.
 These are conifers or evergreens that have needles permanently attached.
-The second tree type is hardwood species like oak, cherry, beech, elm, walnut and maple.
+The second tree type is hardwood species like cherry, beech, oak, walnut, elm and maple.
 These are deciduous trees that shed leaves in the fall and grow new ones in the spring.

 You’ll also get various finished product shapes and sizes at a sawmill.
 Three main lumber products come from a sawmill production line.
 First are large-cut materials called timbers.
 These are end-products measuring over 5 inches thick.
 Normally, timbers find their way to heavy structures like exposed beams and posts.

 Dimensional lumber is the most common sawmill product.
-These cuts measure between 2 and 5 inches in thickness and rage from 2 to 12 inches wide.
+These cuts measure between 2 and 5 inches in thickness and range from 2 to 12 inches wide.
 You’ll commonly use dimensional lumber for plate, joist, stud, header and rafter applications.
 Sawmills usually plane dimensional lumber to specific sizes and smoothness standards.
 For instance, a rough-cut 2×4 coming from a head rig is exactly that nominal size — 2 inches thick by 4 inches wide.
-But, a 2×4 exiting a sawmill’s downstream planer actually measures 1 ½ inches by 3 ½ inches finished size.
+But, a 2×4 exiting a sawmill’s downstream planer actually measures 1-1/2 inches by 3-1/2 inches finished size.

 The third lumber products you’ll get at a sawmill are called boards.
-These are thin cuts usually measuring ¾ of an inch to 1 inch thick.
+These are thin cuts usually measuring 3/4 of an inch to 1-inch-thick.
 They range between 2 and 12 inches wide.
 Boards are popular for sheathing structures, planking floors and forming furniture frames.
-As well, rough boards are common in pallet and crate making.
+Rough boards are also common in pallet and crate making.